serengil/chefboost/README.md

 ### Sample configurations

-Chefboost supports several decision tree, bagging and boosting algorithms.
+ChefBoost supports several decision tree, bagging and boosting algorithms.
 You just need to pass the configuration to use different algorithms.

 **Regular Decision Trees**